Sabres top Devils 5-3, break 10-game winless streak on road

 NEWARK, N.J.
-(AP) — Defenseman Rasmus Dahlin scored and set up the winning goal by Casey Mittelstadt as the Buffalo Sabres snapped a 10-game road winless streak with a 5-3 over the New Jersey Devils on Tuesday night.
+(AP) — Defenseman Rasmus Dahlin scored and set up the winning goal by Casey Mittelstadt as the Buffalo Sabres snapped a 10-game road winless streak with a 5-3 win over the New Jersey Devils on Tuesday night.

 Ramus Asplund, Brandon Montour and Rasmus Ristolainen also scored for the Sabres, who recently snapped an 18-game winless streak.
 Linus Ullmark made 27 saves to beat the Devils for the fourth time this season.